ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 ---

-The JVM itself does not yet enforce any kind behavior based on annotations on source code (javac does).
+The JVM itself does not yet enforce any kind behavior based on annotations on source code.

+`javac` and IDE's do!

 Note that annotations mentioned in the following may be in different packages and not immediately interchangeable.